 BA, MA (VUW), PhD (Penn)

 I completed my PhD at the University of Pennsylvania in 1997 and since then have held academic positions at the University of Hawai’i at Mānoa, Cornell University, University of Edinburgh and University of Auckland.
-I have also been a Visiting Professor with Michigan State University, University of Colorado at Boulder, and the University of Agder.
-In addition, I have taught short workshops on sociolinguistics at a number of other places, including the University of the South Pacific, the University of Western Australia, and with primary and intermediate schools in the UK and New Zealand.
-I especially welcome invitations to workshop language problems and linguistics with primary and secondary students.
+I have been a Visiting Professor with the Australian National University, Michigan State University, University of Colorado at Boulder, University of Arizona, Tucson, and the Universities of Bamberg, Agder, Leiden and the Vreie Universiteit Brussel.
+I am a member of the Scientific Advisory Board for the Max-Planck Institute for the Science of Human History and a Partner Investigator in three different research threads ot the ARC Centre of Excellence-Dynamics of Language (Evolution/Shape/Learning).

 My research deals with language variation and change in its broadest perspective.
 As well as an active research programme investigating variation in situations of language and dialect contact, I have long-standing interests in the ways social ideologies affect language use and perceptions of language users.
 In particular, I am interested in ideologies of gender and language.
 My work often combines quantitative methods with qualitative analysis to the mutual benefit of both, I hope.